Equal Opportunities Policy

 - the selection of candidates for employment or promotion

 - internal and external coaching and education activities and awards

 The Club works proactively alongside other organisations such as Kick It Out, Show Racism The Red Card and Stoke-on-Trent City Council to promote inclusion and celebrate diversity.

-The Club will not tolerate sexual or racially based harassment, or other discriminatory behaviour, whether physical or verbal at the Britannia Stadium.
+The Club will not tolerate sexual or racially based harassment, or other discriminatory behaviour, whether physical or verbal at the bet365 Stadium.

 Over 300 stewards are employed on a matchday and one of their primary roles is to monitor supporter's behaviour.

 The Club is committed to providing a safe and friendly environment in which all members of our community can enjoy watching football.

 It adopts a zero-tolerance policy towards any form of racism, anti-social behaviour and discrimination at the bet365 Stadium and are pro-active in attempts to maintain this.

 The Club remains committed to actively eradicating any discriminatory behaviour and supporters must also embrace this fundamental policy.
 As part of the terms and conditions of issuing Season Cards or individual match tickets, supporters must not engage in any discriminatory behaviour.
 Any supporter who does not adhere to this policy will be dealt with in the strongest terms which could include being ejected from the bet365 Stadium and/or having their match ticket or Season Card removed/deactivated.